kentookura/scriptorium/README.md

 (/skrɪpˈtɔːriəm/), is commonly used to refer to a room in medieval European monestaries devoted to the writing, copying and illuminating of manuscripts commonly handled by the monastic scribes

 This project provides an immutable environment for managing digital documents.

-At the moment the main features are a template for a nix flake which compiles a latex document and a development shell with basic tools for compiling tex and using various npm packages.
-More to come.
+### Features

+- template for a latex document
+- development shell with pandoc, a texlive distribution, a latex language server and some other stuff, see `shell.nix`.
+- a relatively developed neovim configuration (my personal one) for editing markdown and latex

+I plan on working on making this available for more platforms other than linux but I have other priorities.

 ## How to use